 Impressions of Jokkmokk

 We visited on Saturday, which was the main day.
 At midday, there was a reindeer parade, led by one of the Sami families in their beautiful bright traditional clothing.
 They had some kind of presentation of their work and all the reindeer afterwards, but it was of course in Swedish.
-There was lots of clapping from the audience though, so I guess they did well, and the reindeer were of course adorable.
+There was lots of clapping from the audience though, so I’m guessing they did well, and the reindeer were of course adorable.

-In the afternoon, they also had a reindeer race by the lake, which we unfortunately could not attend due to the lousy bus schedule, as we would have ended up stranded in Jokkmokk.
+In the afternoon they also had a reindeer race by the lake, which we unfortunately could not attend due to the lousy bus schedule, as we would have ended up stranded in Jokkmokk.
 Like many towns up north, the public transport connections to Jokkmokk during winter are very impractical, so make sure you know exactly when and where you have to go.
 If you have the chance, I’d recommend sleeping over in Jokkmokk and exploring the surrounding area the next day, but we couldn’t because we had decided to visit the market pretty late and all the accommodation was already fully booked.

 The Jokkmokk Winter market

-Although -22°C was by far not the worst temperature I experienced in Sweden, Jokkmokk winter market was my first time crossing into the Arctic circle, so that was one off the bucket list. 🙂 Since I like useful souvenirs and the market was full of handcrafted products, I bought a beautiful handmade Sami leather bag, salmon skin earrings and a flint pendant.
+Although -22°C was by far not the worst temperature I experienced while living in Sweden, Jokkmokk winter market was my first time crossing into the Arctic circle, so that was one off the bucket list. 🙂 Since I like useful souvenirs and the market was full of unique handcrafted products, I bought a beautiful Sami leather bag, salmon skin earrings and a flint pendant.

 Overall, the market visit was incredible and I would really recommend it if you are in the area, as it is a great place to experience some of the Sami culture and it is not too awfully touristy yet (although some Swedes will turn their noses up at how it’s a tourist thing).
 Just make sure you dress extra warm and get boots with thicker soles than I had!

 You can also buy unique souvenirs at a cheaper-than-usual price (although it is still Scandinavian prices – super expensive) and support local Sami artists, instead of the usual souvenirs shops, which is of course a sustainable tourism plus, right?